Skip to content

 1. What to do on a write-hit?

-2. Write-through (i.e. write immediately to memory)
+2. Write-through (i.e. write immediately to memory as well as cache)

 3. Write-back (i.e. defer write to memory until replacement of line)